 Literacy starts early with the simplest of activities.
-Come into the library to use our new early literacy materials like magnet word boards, play cubes, puzzles and more.
+Come into the library to use our new early literacy materials like magnet word boards, play cubes, puzzles, blocks and more.
 At the Main Library and North Quincy use our AWE Early Literacy computer stations.
 Below you'll find five easy things you can do with your child to encourage early literacy skills and links to resources you can use.

 Children learn language by listening to people around them.
 Talk to your child and encourage your child to talk to you to teach new words and meanings.
 Ask your child questions and listen to their answers.
 Try repeating words to reinforce new vocabulary.
 When children learn new words by hearing them and using them they will understand them better when they read them later on.

 - Best Kids Book Site - Storytime plans will give you some ideas for new things to talk about with your child.

 - Mama Lisa - Mother Goose rhymes to say and repeat with your child.

 - STAR Early Literacy - Activities to encourage talking and sounding out new words.

 - KidZone - Worksheets on many topics to get you and your child talking about new words.

 - Talking Is Teaching - Simple talking activities to do with your child.
 Available in Spanish as well.